Shynixn/MCCoroutine/docs/wiki/docs/coroutine.md

     In Folia, MCCoroutine offers 4 custom dispatchers.

+    * mainDispatcher (Your personal plugin main thread, allows to execute coroutines on it)
-    * globalRegion (Allows to execute coroutines on the global region. e.g. Global Game Rules)
+    * globalRegionDispatcher (Allows to execute coroutines on the global region. e.g. Global Game Rules)
     * regionDispatcher (Allows to execute coroutines on a specific location in a world)
     * entityDispatcher (Allows to execute coroutines on a specific entity)
     * asyncDispatcher (Allows to execute coroutines on the async thread pool)